wacl-york/geos-chem-schedule/README.md

 Now only sends one job to the queue at a time, reducing mess in qstat.
 Now calls then next month upon completion of the current month.

-TO-DO

-Allow splitting into 6 months or other multiples instead of just 1 month.